MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ### Premium connectors

-Premium connectors are not included in the Microsoft 365 license.
+Premium connectors are not included in the Microsoft 365 license but included in all [standalone plans](#standalone-plans).

 Here's the full list of [premium connectors](https://flow.microsoft.com/connectors/?filter=&category=premium) in Power Automate.